jalonsoalonso/InputSDL/README.md

 # InputSDL
-2nd part C/C++ programming with SDL: handle input with SDL.
+2nd part: handle input with SDL.

 New functions, structures and constants used:
 - Functions